The Catholic Church in Gungahlin Prior to 1993

 In the News ….

-We have a great history here in Gungahlin - both Catholic and secular - and it is one which should still resonate strongly with us today.
+We have a great history here in Gungahlin – both Catholic and secular – and it is one that should still resonate strongly with us today.

 Holy Spirit Parish 1993 – 2008

 Holy Spirit Parish opened its doors to the Gungahlin community in 1993.
 Back then, the area’s population was relatively small.
 From the very beginning, the approach was to form a leadership team and community who worked together to build relationships, welcome newcomers and encourage all to share their gifts.